sccreeper/image2excel/README.md

 # image2excel
-A program which converts images into Excel spreadsheets.
+A program which converts images and video into Excel spreadsheets.

+Video only works for cmd utility atm.
+Videos also take a long time to save.

 ---